-They did not live in the beautiful Victorian homes, located above the ravine that are so plentiful in the area, they lived in small modest homes that I have heard described as shacks.
-They had no city water, or electricity right up to about 1950.
-They got their water from Phalen creek which runs through the ravine and feeds Lake Phalen.
+They did not live in the beautiful Victorian homes, located above the ravine, that are so plentiful in the area; they lived in small modest homes have been described as "shacks."
+They had no city water or electricity.
+Swede Hollow residents got their water from Phalen creek which runs through the ravine and feeds Lake Phalen.

-In 1950 the city declared the area hazardous, the homes were razed and it became a dumping ground.
-Decades, and a lot of work. later it was cleaned up and is now Swede Hollow park.
+In 1950 the city declared the area hazardous.
+The homes were razed and it became a dumping ground.
+Decades later the hollow was cleaned up and is now Swede Hollow Park.

 Swede Hollow Cafe

-The Swede Hollow Cafe is, of course, our favorite hangout since it is only a block from our house.
+Swede Hollow Cafe is one of our favorite hangouts and is just a block from our house.